When businesses need to understand their sales pipeline, they often rely on a weighted pipeline.

 What is weighted vs unweighted sales pipeline?

 A weighted sales pipeline takes into account the value of each sales opportunity.
-This means assigning weights to different pipeline stages to better measure performance and forecast expected revenue.
+This involves assigning weights to different pipeline stages to more accurately measure performance and forecast expected revenue.

 An unweighted pipeline does not use this weighting system, making it less accurate when forecasting.